CdFerneding/CdFerneding/README.md

 ### Hi there 👋

 ## 🚀 About Me
 I am Conrad Ferneding, a student at the TH Brandenburg in Germany, Brandenburg.
 I've just finished my exchange semester in Norway and am currently trying to widen my knowledge about cybersecurity through ctf events.
+I hope to someday be able to work in security.
 I am trying to secure my already existing programming knowledge through leetcode.

-I hope to someday be able to work in security as I am currently having funning participating in ctf-events.

 I also interested in creating my own game in the future as I like to play games myself.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from **sports: running, snowboarding**, **reading**.
+My hobbies range from **sports: running, snowboarding**, **reading** and **listening to music**.

 📫 How to reach me:
 **mail**: conrad@ferneding.eu